 What does Cruelty-Free mean?

-Cruelty-Free is a label used to applied to cosmetics that are not tested on animals.
+Cruelty-Free is a label applied to cosmetics that are not tested on animals.

 Are Cruelty-Free products vegan?

 Generally being cruelty-free does not mean vegan.
 A product being vegan means that they are free from any animal by-products.
-A brand being vegan also does not mean it's cruelty-free, though many advocates and organizations would not consider a product to be vegan if it's not cruelty-free.
+A brand saying they are vegan also does not mean it's cruelty-free, though many advocates and organizations would not consider a product to be vegan if it's not cruelty-free.

 How do I know a brand is Cruelty-Free?

 Most brands will state on their website if they are cruelty-free.
 This information can often be found either on the frontpage of their website, the FAQ page or their about page.
 But this really only tells you if a brand claims to be cruelty-free and might not really be the whole truth.

 How do I know a brand is ACTUALLY Cruelty-Free?

 Since cruelty-free is not a legally regulated term brands can legally say that they are cruelty-free without any proof.
 So the first thing we can look to is certifications, but not all certifications are made equal and do not all have the same standards.
 So let's talk about cruelty-free certifications.

 The four most known cruelty free certifications are: